NCAR/DART/docs/pages/Getting_Started.md

 DART uses an *observation sequence* file that contains the observations to be assimilated.
 An *observation converter* will convert observations from the native observation format into this DART-specific format.
 Ultimately, it is the user's responsibility to convert the observations, but there are many helper tools and utilities to make this process easier.

 :dart: *NOTE*: the observation sequence file can be written in either human- readable ASCII or machine-readable binary.
-The binary representation will use approximately two times less disk space.
+The binary representation will use approximately two times less disk space, but the ASCII representation makes manually inspecting the file contents much easier.
 For either representation, the underlying data is the same.
 There is a setting in the DART `input.nml` file under *obs_sequence_nml* called "write_binary_obs_sequence" that can be used to write the format as either binary (".true.") or ASCII (".false").
 When the observation sequence file is read, the format is detected automatically.

 For new obs converters, once you find what format the data is distributed in you may be able to adapt one of the existing converters here for your own use.